 Evaluation of patients with acute onset of chest pain should begin with an electrocardiogram (ECG) and troponin level.
 The American College of Cardiology, American Heart Association, European Society of Cardiology, and the World Heart Federation committee established the following ECG criteria for ST-elevation myocardial infarction (STEMI):

 After making the diagnosis of acute ST-elevation myocardial infarction, intravenous access should be obtained, and cardiac monitoring started.
 Patients that are hypoxemic or at risk for hypoxemia benefit from oxygen therapy; however, recent studies show possible deleterious effects in normoxic patients.
 Patients should undergo percutaneous coronary intervention (PCI) within 90 minutes of presentation at a PCI capable hospital or within 120 minutes if transfer to a PCI capable hospital is required.
 If PCI is not possible within the first 120 minutes of first medical contact, fibrinolytic therapy should be initiated within 30 minutes of patient arrival at the hospital.
+It is important to rule out conditions that can mimic an acute coronary syndrome like acute aortic dissection or acute pulmonary embolism.

 Mortality rates at 30 days for patients presenting with ST-elevation myocardial infarction are between 2.5% to 10%.
 The most commonly used scoring system for 30-day mortality is the TIMI risk score.
 The TIMI scoring system considers: